-The correct gasoline is regular gasoline, available from all service stations.
+The correct gasoline is regular gasoline (not less than 92 octane), available from all service stations.

 CAUTION: Never experiment with different fuel or fuel ratios.
 Never use low lead or non leaded gasoline, naphtha, methanol or similar products.

 Recommended Oil